nus-cs2103-AY2425S1/ip/docs/README.md

 ```
 > [!NOTE]
 > After a task is deleted, the remaining tasks will be automatically renumbered.<br>
-> E.g: task list has 3 tasks with index 1, 2, 3, after deleting task 2, old task 3 will be come new task 2.
+> E.g: task list has 3 tasks with index 1, 2, 3, after deleting task 2, old task 3 will become new task 2.

 ### 9. View all the task